zomborn/image-scraper-microservice/README.md

-# News Article Image Scraper Microservice
+# News Image Scraper Microservice
 A ZeroMQ microservice that responds to a list of news article URLs with a JSON containing properties as article URLs, and values as the primary image URL associated with the article.